contourpy/contourpy/docs/user_guide/z_corner_mask.rst

 .. note::

-   The mask of a ``z`` array is used only when constructing a ``ContourGenerator`` object, so there is no danger that a mask shared with client code can subsequently be altered to change the behaviour of the ``ContourGenerator``.
+   The mask of a ``z`` array is used only when constructing a :class:`~contourpy.ContourGenerator` object, so there is no danger that a mask shared with client code can subsequently be altered to change the behaviour of the :class:`~contourpy.ContourGenerator`.

 Corner mask
 ^^^^^^^^^^^